Best Vape Starter Kits for 2026 (UK)

 The battery has jumped from 1000mAh to 1500mAh, giving around 50% more capacity.
 In practice, that meant close to two full workdays on a single charge, and it also makes the 5 Mini better suited to the thirstier 0.4ohm pods, which the previous version sometimes struggled with.

 The pod itself is the familiar Xros design, simple to fill and swap.
-Paired with the newer 0.6ohm Corex 3.0 pod, flavour is a clear step up from the 2.0 version, with more coil exposed to absorb liquid and keep up with longer draws.
+Paired with the newer 0.6ohm Corex 3.0 pod, I found that flavour was a clear step up from the 2.0 version, with more coil exposed to absorb liquid and keep up with longer draws.

 There are a couple of small design changes too.
 The airflow control and charging port have both moved to the side.
 Some may prefer this, but I actually liked the older setup - it was easier to vape while charging, and I now sometimes block the airflow with my thumb.
 The battery lights are also less visible outdoors, though they do stay lit for longer.